St Edmund Hall

 Currently there are no designated accessible bedrooms available at St Edmund Hall.

-There is accommodation available on the ground floor in White Hall with a nearby accessible toilet.
-However, there is no accessible shower.
+There is a single study bedroom on the ground floor in White Hall.
+This bedroom has a pod style en suite bathroom and shower with a step up into it.
+Access onto the corridor is via a powered access controlled door.
+Access into the bedroom is via a widened access controlled powered door.
+There is a nearby accessible toilet, but there is no accessible shower.
 In addition, the laundry facilities are located in a basement area only accessible by stairs.

 Please click on the thumbnail below:

 The laundry room is in a basement below White Hall and can only be reached by steps.
-The stairs have contrasting markings (although these are rather faded) and a continuous handrail to the right (ascending).
+The stairs have faded contrasting markings on the step edges and a continuous handrail both sides.

 Please click on the thumbnail below: